SYS-NG/SYS-NG/README.md

 🔋 An Electrical/Biomedical Engineering student at the University of Calgary

-💪 Always seeking oppurtunities to grow and challenge myself
+💪 Always seeking opportunities to grow and challenge myself

 📚 Aspring to be a lifelong learner

 ---

 Past Experience:

+🚘 Software Engineer Intern @Zoox - Summer 2023

 🖥️ SoC Design Verification Intern @AMD - Summer and Fall 2022